haldean/ubik-mirror/docs/expel.md

-Expel
+Ubik
 =====

 *This document is a work-in-progress, and everything in it is subject to change.*

-Expel will eventually be a programming language.
-Expel aims to be a programming language that approximates the combination of the. conciseness of Haskell, the simplicity of Lisp, the productivity of Python and the deployability of Go.
-Expel is what I wish I could write everything in, but first I have to write Expel.
+Ubik will eventually be a programming language.
+Ubik aims to be a programming language that approximates the combination of the. conciseness of Haskell, the simplicity of Lisp, the productivity of Python and the deployability of Go.
+Ubik is what I wish I could write everything in, but first I have to write Ubik.

-Expel will have strict, static typing with full type inference.
-Expel will be homoiconic, and provide language-level features that allow users to control order-of-evaluation; in doing so, it will obviate the need for macros.
-Expel will draw heavily from Python's view of everything-as-namespace.
-Expel will, at first, be interpreted, but eventually will be compiled into LLVM IR (or similar).
-Expel will not have a null value or type.
-Expel will have no mutable state.
+Ubik will have strict, static typing with full type inference.
+Ubik will be homoiconic, and provide language-level features that allow users to control order-of-evaluation; in doing so, it will obviate the need for macros.
+Ubik will draw heavily from Python's view of everything-as-namespace.
+Ubik will, at first, be interpreted, but eventually will be compiled into LLVM IR (or similar).
+Ubik will not have a null value or type.
+Ubik will have no mutable state.

-## Expel in examples
+## Ubik in examples

-Syntactically, Expel borrows heavily from Haskell and Hoon.
+Syntactically, Ubik borrows heavily from Haskell and Hoon.
 As in Hoon, punctuation is used in lieu of keywords, allowing any alphabetic symbol to be a valid user operator.
 Of course, there are also symbols provided by the standard library; these, however, need not be imported.